 A business undertaking by two or more entities in which profits, losses, and control are shared.

-Example: Mike and Sally form a joint venture to expore for minerals on Chrisitine's property.
+Example: Mike and Sally form a joint venture to explore for minerals on Christine's property.
 They both have ownership of the mineral rights.

 A certain type of foreclosure where the court ratifies the price paid.

 aka JOBS Act.
 A law intended to encourage funding of United States small businesses by easing various securities regulations.
 It passed with bipartisan support, and was signed into law by President Barack Obama on April 5, 2012.
 JOBS Act is also sometimes used informally to refer to just Titles II and III of the legislation which are the two most important pieces to much of the equity crowdfunding and startup community.
 Title II went into effect on September 23, 2013.
 Title III rulings are scheduled for October 2015.

 A basis interest rate that is used for short-term loans.

 The time period in which new or newly renovated property can attract tenants.

 The use of debt to finance capital investment, for the purpose of increasing the investor's rate of return on equity.

 Example: If one leverage an investment by borrowing more money, the return on equity may be higher than its original value.